ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

-It can be rephrased as "What good things have happened recently?".
+It can be rephrased as _"What good things have happened recently?"_.
 I use this question to brief me on the latest events.
 For example, I watched UX videos on Youtube, and it went well.
 Or, I stuck to my new habits yesterday (one of them is blogging).
 I also start feeling good about sticking to my new habits.